uwplse/tensat/README.md

 verifying rule-by-rule, because the equality proofs of many rules may overlap, and each EClass may contain expressions from many different rules.

+To run the verifier, `cd` to project root and execute `cargo run --release taso_rules.txt`

 ## the optimizer
 The optimizer replaces TASO's backtracking search with equality saturation.
 It directly uses the axioms as rewrite rules to drive the optimization, eliminating the need to